Boostport/migration/README.md

 Phoenix driver, which uses the scheme to determine if we should connect over `http` or `https`.
 Due to the way the project is structured, it was also almost impossible to add support for embeddable migration files without major changes.

+## License
+This library is licensed under the Apache 2 License.